 A Perfect Storm March 2021

 There is plenty to be thankful for this year after a horrific 2020 for our industry.
-Covid is still with us, but infection numbers are down, there is a vaccine that is being distributed quickly and most of our businesses are open and running enough to start playing catch up.
+COVID is still with us, but infection numbers are down, there is a vaccine that is being distributed quickly, and most of our businesses are open and running enough to start playing catch up.

-But 2021 still has it challenges and none more than March.
+But 2021 still has its challenges and none more than March.
 There is a worldwide shortage of flowers right now so I thought I'd blog a little information about what we are seeing from our side.

 Another compelling cause of low supply are the Grower in the US and South America moving towards cannabis.
-In the late 1970s the US government invested millions in Colombian floriculture in the war on marijuana production.
-Many US growers lost their businesses because of this US investment in Colombia and ironically after 40 years now we've decided its ok and again the floral industry takes a hit.
+In the late 1970's the US government invested millions in Colombian floriculture in the war on marijuana production.
+Many US growers lost their businesses because of this US investment in Colombia and ironically after 40 years now we've decided its okay, and again the floral industry takes a hit.
 Farms in Colombia are growing cannabis for Canada and meeting other global demands and the US growers are quickly moving to growing Cannabis while it's still highly profitable.
 My guess is once the federal government legalizes marijuana we will see our South American friends again control the supply and maybe US growers will go back to flowers or just housing developments.
 We will have to wait and see.

 March this year is the weather phenomenon "La Nina" which is dumping an extraordinary amount of rain and cool weather in the Andean Mountains.
 Growers have shared with us their pictures of flooded roads, hailstorm videos of greenhouses damaged and rivers of ice and hail flowing through warehouses on mountainsides.